Skip to main content

 How to add an additional layer of encryption to files

-To ensure that only authorized team members can access sensitive data in your team account:
+To ensure that only authorised team members can access sensitive data in your team account:

 • Add files to an E2EE folder in your Dropbox account—or create a new one